claudiosanchez/OctoberXamarinChallenge/analytics-best-practices-for-xamarin-apps.md

 ### For SelectAction & Result
 For SelectAction and Result events, you can just place the TrackEvent function in the event handler of the button or icon that is pressed.
 So you would have to edit `button.TouchUpInside` event in iOS, the `button.Click` event on Android and `button.Clicked` in Xamarin.Forms.

-### For Exceptions

 ### For BadPerf & TerriblePerf
 Since the web services layer is the same for iOS, Android or Xamarin.Forms, they are all implemented the same way.
-You need a Stopwatch object that will Start() & Stop() before and after the Web Service calls are made to the APIs.
+You need a Stopwatch object that will `Start()` & `Stop()` before and after the Web Service calls are made to the APIs.
 Then and we will monitor the Elapsed DateTime property for the number of seconds, and report it as Bad or Terrible as we want.
 You can add a dictionary to provide extra information about the exact seconds so you can view it in the report in case of a Crash.
 ```
 var analyticsDict = new Dictionary<string, string>();
 analyticsDict.Add("TotalSeconds", performanceCounter.TotalSeconds.ToString());